iblamerex/Trick-Src/README.md

 # Trick-Src
-Official Trick Bot Src Developed by ReXx and Adarsh in Python
+Official Trick Bot Src Developed/Leaked by ReXx and Adarsh in Python

 # Screenshot